ClusterLabs/crmsh/doc/releasing-a-new-version.md

 **Note: ansiclr seems to be broken at the moment.
 Just ignore it.
 Everything should still work except some highlighting.**

+A container image suitable for building the website can be built using `toolchain/Containerfile`:

+    cd toolchain && podman build -t local/crmsh-doc-builder .

 To create the news update, copy a previous update (found in `/doc/website-v1/news`), rename it to an appropriate name based on the current date, and replace the contents based on the announcement